danoh07/DroneZ_App/README.md

 - When the battery and connection status are in green, the drone is connected
 #### After connecting
 - Able to turn on the live feeding view by clicking "video view" switch
+- If the video view is on, the switch will turn in green
 - Take off the drone by clicking taking off button on the right
 - After taking off, able to control the drone with joysticks
 - Land the drone by clicking landing button under the take off button